SESAME-Synchrotron/cs-training/EPICS-iocs.md

 * `dbd/`: Database definitions, files containing declaration to what IOC component are available during runtime.
 * `lib/<arch>/`: Shared libraries when creating a support module.
 * `include/`: Header files generated from compiling support modules.

+## Homework - Running the IOC
+1. Compile the IOC by running `make` in the top directory.
+2. Run the IOC by passing the st.cmd to the IOC executable.

+**Submit the output**
+* Subject: HW2 - Running the IOC - [NAME]
+* Body: The output from running the IOC.